timigod/api_doc/source/protocol/vehicle_locating.html.md

 # Need

 A statement of need for locating a vehicle.
-Typically this will be sent by a vehicle owner that is looking for assistance in finding his lost vehicle.
+Typically this will be sent by a vehicle owner that is looking for assistance in finding their lost vehicle.

 This request is sent to the decentralized discovery engine which responds with status `200` and a unique identifier for this request.
 The details of this request are then broadcasted to DAV entities that can provide this service. <a href="#bid">Bids</a> are later received as separate calls.